ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

     1. If the light intensity is higher than the previous one, *RP2040* will type a 'o' on the screen.
     2. If the light intensity is lower than the previous one, *RP2040* will conduct backspace operation and delete the corresponding character on the screen.
     3. If the light intensity is in the reasonable range, nothing will happen.
+**Small Game Rule**:
+    1. System print the hint to interact with the user to let the user open or close the flashlight.
+    2. The system will continue if the user have succesfully complete the option.
+    3. The game will automatically stop after 4 rounds of open operation.